github/developer.github.com/content/guides/managing-deploy-keys.md

 * TOC
 {:toc}

-If you need to manage SSH keys on your servers for your deployment scripts, there are four common methods:
+There are four common methods to managing SSH keys on your servers when automating deployment scripts:

 * SSH agent forwarding
 * HTTPS with OAuth tokens
 * Deploy keys
-* Machine users.
+* Machine users

 This guide will help you decide what strategy is best for you.